 Our work is driven by a passionate belief that our contribution as housing professionals is vital to making communities great places to live and work.
 Our unique position as the voice of the sector gives the people that work for us great opportunities to shape the future of housing.
 We’re looking for the best of the best to join us.

-This is a key role in CIH Awarding Organisation and a great opportunity for you to use your housing experience and knowledge to assess.
+This is a key role in the Chartered Institute of Housing's Awarding Organisation and a great opportunity for you to use your housing experience and knowledge to assess.
+A recognised Housing, or Housing-related qualification is essential along with an assessor’s qualification.

 The successful applicant will be responsible for remote assessing against predetermined criteria to ascertain a final grade.

 The commitment will vary, dependent upon the number of assessments allocated and will require attendance at a minimum of one training event per year.
-This is a home-based role and does not require travel.
+This is a home-based role which may require occasional travel.

 Assessors work on a self-employed/freelance basis.
 Roles at CIH in this capacity do not constitute partnerships or contracts of employment.

-To apply or for more information email: quality.assurance@cih.org
+To apply or for more information including job description, email: quality.assurance@cih.org.

 We want you to enjoy working at CIH, so it’s really important to us that we offer benefits that you value.
 Take a look below at some of the things you can take advantage of when you join us:*